rixx/books.rixx.de/src/reviews/2016/the-last-dragonslayer.md

   rating: 3
 ---

 This is very much a book by Jasper Fforde, and if you've read other books by him, you'll recognise his humour, his phrasing, and his worldbuilding.
-Which is why I liked the book well enough, but not more than that. <br /><br />The protagonist is well written.
+Which is why I liked the book well enough, but not more than that.

+The protagonist is well written.
 I liked her as a person and a character.
-I appreciated that he gender was in no way important to the story - this is rarely done well and very refreshing. <br /><br />The story was a bit boring and dragged on (or didn't catch my interest), but, as always, Fforde compensates with excellent, tongue-in-cheek worldbuilding, which I enjoyed a lot.
-As always, political and corporate structures make an awesome weird sort of sense. <br /><br />Overall, a nice book, but nothing special.
+I appreciated that he gender was in no way important to the story - this is rarely done well and very refreshing.

+The story was a bit boring and dragged on (or didn't catch my interest), but, as always, Fforde compensates with excellent, tongue-in-cheek worldbuilding, which I enjoyed a lot.
+As always, political and corporate structures make an awesome weird sort of sense.

+Overall, a nice book, but nothing special.